Go to the Nature Institute’s home page

 Coleridge’s remark can help us keep in mind just how radical all this is.
 If we, in bringing the contents of the world alive within our own experience, must participate in the creative activity through which these contents are originated and sustained, and if this does not mean creating some kind of representation, but rather being active in the one world’s ever-evolving manifestation of itself — well, then, this places us in a position of high responsibility indeed.

 Human language gives us our most immediately accessible picture of the marriage of sense and thought.
 The outer, sense-perceptible sounds of speech are shone through by an inner meaning.
-Only when we inhabit the meaning and the interior in which it lives do we have the phenomenon of language at all.
+Only when we embrace, and are embraced by, the meaning in its own (and our own) interior realm do we have the phenomenon of language at all.
 And the point of all I have said earlier in this chapter is that this marriage of sense and thought, so easily recognizable in human speech, reflects, however dimly, the general character of the world into which we were born.

 Language, then, is not a mere tool we somehow invented.
 Our minds and our speech precipitated out of language — a language of nature in itself too profound for (merely human) words.
 We were spoken into being so that we might eventually learn to speak for ourselves, however crudely.
 All along the way, the meanings inherent in the world nurtured us toward this end.